checkedc/checkedc/CONTRIBUTING.md

 * Participating in [mailing lists](https://github.com/Microsoft/CheckedC/blob/master/MAILING-LISTS.md) and discussions of proposed changes to the specification.
+* Helping out with the [Checked C clang compiler implementation](https://github.com/Microsoft/checkedc-clang).
+We could particularly use code reviewers for compiler changes.
+There are also a number of self-contained small features that you could implement.
+ * Adding test code and samples.
 * Making improvements to the specification.
-This can include adding new features, improving the existing discussion of features, adding exaples, clarifying wording, and fixing errors.
+This can include fixing typographical errors or clarifying wording, adding examples, adding related work, improving the existing discussion of features, or adding new features.
 * Proposing significant new functionality.
 We have focused on bounds checking so far, and welcome proposals for checking type casts and memory management.
-* Adding test code and samples.
-* Extending existing compilers to implement Checked C.

 ## Workflow